jachiang/PQ-Threshold-Ring-Sigs-from-VOLEitH/README.md

 ## Compilation

 Building requires GNU make 4.4 or newer.
+Requires gcc 13.1.0 or higher
+Do not forget to pull the submodules
 To build all enabled settings, run `make -j<number_of_threads>`.
 Note: it can take a long time to compile them all.
 To build just a single setting, run `make -j<number_of_threads> <setting_name>`.